sgsellan/sgsellan.github.io/content/cv/index.md

 Natural Sciences and Engineering Research Council of Canada (NSERC)
 *150,000 CAD award given only to 166 graduate students across all of Canada and across all academic disciplines*

+**Beatrice "Trixie" Worsley Graduate Scholarship in Computer Science**, 2023
+University of Toronto Department of Computer Science
+*4,000 CAD award given to a student who has taken an active role in promoting the role of women in Computer Science*

 **Connaught International Scholarship for Doctoral Students**, 2022
 University of Toronto Department of Computer Science
 *A 10,000 CAD award designed to assist graduate units in recruiting and supporting top international students*